 You Can Make It Happen

 You'll be setting the ground work for the future.
 Establish your organization with broad-based goals in mind and think long-term.
 Your effort will bring you immediate rewards and will carry on to the pharmacy students who follow.
 Review the material presented here.
 Then contact the NCPA Student Affairs Division.
 The NCPA staff is ready to help you.
-Of additional assistance is Making It Happen, the Challenge of Launching an NCPA Student Chapter, by Virginia Clay.
+Contact firstname.lastname@example.org with any additional questions or requests.

 Hold First NCPA Student Chapter Meeting.
 All interested students should be invited to attend.
 (This may occur prior to or after the induction ceremony.)
 Initial business should entail:

-Conduct a Formal NCPA Student Chapter Induction Ceremony.
-Contact NCPA Student Affairs Division for information.
+Optional: Conduct a Formal NCPA Student Chapter Induction Ceremony.
+Contact NCPA Student Affairs for information.